AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLSystemUnitClass/AddPort.md

 AMLSystemUnitClass.AddPort Method
 =================================
-AutomationML 2.1 APIAdds an AMLPort object to the AMLSystemUnitClass with the provided name.
+Adds an AMLPort object to the AMLSystemUnitClass with the provided name.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)